japgolly/test-state/doc/TYPES.md

 Using the above, you create the content of your tests.
-In order to run tests, you combine data to get to the top of the following hierarchy:
+In order to run tests, you combine data as follows:

 ![Runner hierarchy](runner.gv.svg)